HL7/davinci-pas/fsh/ig-data/input/pagecontent/specification.md

 An example of a changed full request can be found at [Updated Homecare Request](Bundle-HomecareAuthorizationUpdateBundleExample.html) along with the [original Homecare Request](Bundle-HomecareAuthorizationBundleExample.html).

 ##### Differential Request
 In this case, only the Claim, related resources needed to support the Claim (e.g. submitting organization) and those items and supportingInfo elements that have actually been changed/added are included.
 I.e. The Claim resource instance doesn't represent the full prior authorization request, but only the overall prior authorization metadata and the subset of elements that are different.
 The submitted Bundle will be identical to that [above](#full-request), however it will omit all items that do not have a [changed](StructureDefinition-extension-infoChanged.html) extension.
-It will also exclude any resources in the Bundle that are now no longer needed because the references to them have been removed with the of the removal of the non-changed Claim.item and/or Claim.supportingInfo elements.
+It will also exclude any resources in the Bundle that are no longer needed because the references to them have been removed with the removal of the non-changed Claim.item and/or Claim.supportingInfo elements.

 Note that if the change is to cancel the entire request, in the differential approach, there is no need to send *any* items or supporting Info.